Why This Recipe Works

-- Rinsing the rice before cooking gets rid of excess starch, which would make the rice gummy and sticky when cooked.
+- Rinsing the rice before cooking gets rid of excess starch, which makes the rice gummy and sticky when cooked.

 - Cooking the rice gently over low heat ensures evenly cooked grains, and prevents excessive water evaporation.